Full Hormone Profile W/ Comprehensive Cortisol Test Kit

 Hormones Reported: Cortisol x 4, DHEA-S, Estradiol, Estriol, Melatonin, Estrone, Progesterone and Testosterone.

 Sample Collection: 4 collections at specific times over a single day.
 Detailed instructions supplied.

-Cortisol is the body’s primary stress hormone.
+Cortisol is the body’s primary stress hormone. so testing to check it’s functioning correctly is a good idea.
 When the brain stimulates its release in response to physical or emotional stress, the adrenal glands secrete Cortisol into the general circulation.
 Cortisol helps the body regulate blood sugar levels, blood pressure, inflammation, the immune system, memory formulation.
 It also has a controlling effect on the bodys salt and water balance.
-This 4 point test provides a comprehensive assessment of this hormones activity and health.
+This 4 point test provides a comprehensive assessment of this hormones activity and health over a full day.

 Other tests included:

 Estradiol: (E2) Estradiol is the predominant form of estrogen.
 Estradiol imbalance can cause depression, increased body fat, decreased bone density and sexual dysfunction.
 In men, small amounts of estrogen are made as a by-product of testosterone conversion.
 It’s important that these levels remain low.